splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/config-k8s-for-java.rst

 Part 1: Configure your Kubernetes environment
 ******************************************************************

 Before deploying the OpenTelemetry Collector, you must have a running Kubernetes cluster.
-In this tutorial, we'll use minikube to create the Kubernetes cluster.
+Use minikube to create the Kubernetes cluster.

 .. _run-the-cluster:

 Run the Kubernetes cluster
 =========================================

-We'll start by running the cluster and creating a new namespace for the application.
+Start by running the cluster and creating a new namespace for the application.

 #.
 Start running the cluster with ``minikube start``.
 #.
 Create a namespace for the sample application.
 For this example, name the namespace :guilabel:`petclinic`: